Two Factor Authentication - TFA adds a layer of security on top of basic Drupal authentication. This increase site's

 TOTP based 2FA methods

-Click on the Configure button next to RSA SecurID.
+Click on the Configure button next to Zoho OneAuth.

-Open the RSA SecurID app in your mobile and scan displayed QR code.
+Open the Zoho OneAuth app in your mobile and scan the displayed QR code.

-Now, enter the code generated in your RSA SecurID app in textfield labeled Passcode and click on the Verify button.
+Now, enter the code generated in your Zoho OneAuth app in textfield labeled Passcode and click on the Verify button.

-You have successfully configured RSA SecurID as a 2FA method.
+You have successfully configured Zoho OneAuth as a 2FA method.

 Open a new browser/private window and navigate to the login page of the Drupal site.